 Promoting The Best State Park System In The Nation

 Secretary Vinyard and DEP are dedicated to balancing both the preservation of our natural and cultural resources and providing recreational opportunities for the public to connect to them.
+These parks allow visitors to camp out, dive on a coral reef, explore a natural cave system, or even swim with mermaids.
 We need to ensure that our parks continue to meet the needs and expectations of our valued visitors, and we will work closely with local communities, state park citizen support organizations and our guests to do just that.

 In the news